-Revelation (2nd Edition) A World at War - Dark War Novel
+Dark War - Revelation (2nd Edition)

 "This

-was a real treat to read; a great mix of horror and war." –
+was a real treat to read; a great mix of horror and war." –Chad Lebo

 Revelation is the